modernxmpp/modernxmpp/docs/client-guidelines/design.md

 Support for multiple accounts is OPTIONAL.

+!!! todo
-TODO: Research recommendations for the best way to handle multiple accounts.
+    Research recommendations for the best way to handle multiple accounts.
 E.g. merge contacts, or not.
     Not required.
 Describe how to display multiple accounts in a single client?

 ## Group chat